Susan Zirinsky named president of CBS News, replacing David Rhodes

 CBS News veteran Susan Zirinsky has been named president of the division, replacing David Rhodes in that role, the company announced Sunday night.

-Zirinsky joined CBS News in 1972 and has held several positions through her decades-long tenure, most recently as senior executive producer of "48 Hours."
-She has worked as a producer at the White House and on "CBS Evening News," and led several special reports.
+Zirinsky joined CBS News in 1972 and has held numerous positions through her decades-long tenure, most recently as senior executive producer of "48 Hours."
+She has worked as a producer at the White House and on "CBS Evening News," and led several special reports, including coverage of the Tiananmen Square uprising in 1989.

-In a statement announcing the move, Ianniello said: "During this period when the world is consuming more news and information than ever before, the importance of our news division couldn't be greater.
+"Susan has touched virtually every division and every CBS News broadcast over the decades she's worked here," said Joe Ianniello, acting CEO of CBS Corporation, in a statement announcing the move.
+"During this period when the world is consuming more news and information than ever before, the importance of our news division couldn't be greater.
 It requires a leader with experience, passion and commitment to excellence, particularly here at CBS News where we have expanded aggressively digitally and globally.
 I can think of no one more equipped than 'Z' for the job, and we are delighted she has welcomed these new responsibilities."

+Zirinsky will report to Ianniello, and will be the first female to lead CBS News.

 Rhodes is leaving March 1 after eight years as president of the news division, after which he said he will stay on as a senior adviser.
 "I couldn't be prouder of our work together during these extraordinary times," wrote Rhodes in a staff email Sunday.
 "For me personally, the greatest privilege of managing CBS News has been the opportunity to work with the best — every day."